FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-2/README.md

  * `control` -- contains basic package metadata.
 It is similar to the one in tutorial 1, yet there are differences.
  * `changelog` -- contains a changelog of how the package has evolved over time.
 This is not just any plain text file -- it must conform to [a specific format](https://www.debian.org/doc/debian-policy/ch-source.html#s-dpkgchangelog) that specifies a list of changelog entries and version numbers.
 Counterintuitively, dpkg-buildpackage infers the package version number from this file, and *not* from a "Version" field in `control`!
  * `compat` -- specifies the minimum version of debhelper that your package needs.
-This probably means nothing to you right now, but that's fine, we'll get to this in a later tutorial.
+This probably means nothing to you right now, but that's fine, we'll get to this in tutorial 3.
 For now just understand that it must contain the magic number "9".
  * `rules` -- a file, in `Makefile` format, that specifies how your application must be compiled and how the package root directory should be created.

 There are also other possible files, but we'll get to them in later tutorials.